trehoffman/scandetector/README.md

 });
 ```

-Initialize an input with "keyup" event listener, minimum scan length of 3, and a time threshold of 1000 milliseconds:
+Initialize an input with "keyup" event listener, minimum scan length of 3, a time threshold of 1000 milliseconds, and change the submission trigger to "Shift":

 ```
 var scandetector = new ScanDetector({
+ submissionTriggerKey: "Shift",
  target: document.querySelector('input'), //specify input elememnt in DOM
  threshold: 1000
 });